drivendataorg/scipy_proceedings/papers/drivendata/main.md

 A key challenge in using data from these disparate sources is the lack of a unified taxonomy across datasets.
 Each dataset was collected independently, often for different research purposes, and the taxonomic granularity varies significantly.
 For example, some datasets label all birds under a generic “bird” class, while others distinguish specific bird species.

 To address this, we reviewed 1,231 label classes across the source datasets and curated a unified taxonomy with 178 label classes.
 These classes span a variety of Linnaean taxonomic ranks, with each class having a minimum of 100 annotations to ensure sufficient training examples.
+As with the video models, these label classes represent a narrow subset of the wildlife of interest to conservationists.
+This model is intended to primarily serve as a base model for fine-tuning custom models, rather than serving as a general-purpose model that directly covers conservation use cases.

 As with the video classification models, a split-aware strategy was used to create training, validation, and test sets.
 All data from a given camera location were assigned to the same split to avoid overfitting to background features and ensure generalizable model performance.

 #### Classification model architecture

-We evaluated several modern neural network architectures that post-date the commonly used backbones in most existing camera trap models.
+In order to select a backbone architecture, we evaluated several modern neural network architectures that post-date the commonly used backbones in most existing camera trap models.
 The candidate architectures included ConvNeXt, BEiT, EfficientNet, LeViT, and ViT.

-[Figure %s](#fig:image-architecture-f1-curves) shows validation F1 score over training epochs for each backbone.
-Variants of ConvNeXt consistently outperformed others, achieving high accuracy with fewer training epochs.
-Based on these results, Zamba’s image classification model adopts ConvNeXt V2 base as its backbone.
+[Figure %s](#fig:image-architecture-f1-curves) shows run curves for the different backbone architectures we evaluated.
+Runs for ConvNeXt variants outperformed others, achieving greater accuracy with fewer training epochs.
+Based on these results, we chose ConvNeXt V2 base as the backbone.

 :::{figure} fig-image-architecture-f1-curves.png
 :label: fig:image-architecture-f1-curves
 :width: 640px
-Validation F1 training curves for candidate model architectures.
+Validation F1 training run curves for candidate model architectures.
+The filled band shows the min and max range across runs, and the line shows the average across runs.
 :::

 The chosen ConvNeXt V2 base model contains 87.7 million parameters and operates on 224×224 pixel input crops.
 In [Figure %s](#fig:image-architecture-f1-curves), its performance is represented by the dark orange curve.